LGV-Hamburg/noiseprocesses/README.md

 ```

 # LICENSE
-This software is based on and uses component from [NoiseModelling](https://github.com/Universite-Gustave-Eiffel/NoiseModelling/) and is licenced under GPLv3.
+This software is based on and uses components from [NoiseModelling](https://github.com/Universite-Gustave-Eiffel/NoiseModelling/) and is licenced under GPLv3.